 Dayna Scott, Executive Director - Dayna has always had a passion for positive youth development!
 During her own teen years she was part of a group called Youth to Youth of Ohio that focused on helping students make healthy choices and become positive role models for their peers.
 As an adult she got to utilize the skills she learned as a teen and served for two decades as the Director and later Grants Manager for a non-profit in Vermont called Connecting Youth.
 While at CY she worked on many projects “with, not for” youth, including leadership retreats, parent-teen dialogue nights, youth-adult mentoring, and the See Why Teen Theater Improv Troupe.
-Dayna loves to laugh and her hobbies include theater improv, dance, yoga, skiing, cooking and reading.
 Dayna joined Project VOYCE in April of 2013. firstname.lastname@example.org

-Samantha Lobato, Co-Training Director and Site Coordinator – Samantha is a Co – Director of Training at Project VOYCE and a Site Coordinator at CEC Middle College of Denver.
-All of her life she has liked school and has excelled in academics.
+Samantha Lobato, Media and Marketing Specialist – All of her life she has liked school and has excelled in academics.
 Growing up, she was very shy throughout her childhood, but has begun to find herself and come out of her shell after being with Project VOYCE for four years.
 Samantha is a very strong and motivated student who has a large interest in film and photography, although her career goal is to be a Math Teacher.
 She is now attending the University of Denver. firstname.lastname@example.org

 Uche Ohaya, Site Coordinator - As an adolescent, Uche never really understood the power of her voice.
-Having felt as though middle school was a wasted three years of her life, she went on to attend a more challenging high school in hopes of new-found knowledge and something different.
-Up until her freshman year of high school at DSST, Uche was more timid than outspoken.
-It was the Spring semester of 2007 when she found out about the power of a student’s voice.
-Project VOYCE was Uche’s first job at age 14 as she joined the second PV crew.
-The excitement that came with a first job fueled a passion that she hasn’t let go of since.
-Finding her voice enabled Uche to not only positively shape her high school experience but to impact her community from high school, on to her undergraduate studies.
-Uche attended the University of Northern Colorado in Greeley for two years and recently returned in the Summer of 2012 to attend Metropolitan State University of Denver.
-She is currently a Youth Leader and Site Coordinator for the Noel Community Arts School at Project VOYCE.
-Uohaya@gmail.com
+Up until her freshman year of high school at DSST, she was more timid than outspoken.
+It was the Spring of 2007 when she discovered Project VOYCE.
+This was her first job at the age of 14 and she joined the second PV crew.
+The excitement that came with a first job fueled an on-going passion for Uche.
+Finding her voice enabled her not only to positively shape her high school experience but to impact her community as well.
+Uche attended the University of Northern Colorado in Greeley for two years and recently returned to Denver to attend Metropolitan State University She is currently a Site Coordinator at Project VOYCE.

 Brea Harris, Executive Intern – “Joining Project VOYCE has helped me overcome the stereotypes that are against me.”
 Brea grew up thinking she did not have a voice.
 All throughout her childhood she was taught to listen and not speak in the presence of an adult.
 When she began going to school at CEC Middle College she was given the chance to join the Project VOYCE(PV) class, and she has not left PV since.
-Brea’s life goal is to teach in an inner city school as an American History teacher,and also open a non-profit organization that helps students who want to become a teacher find resources and provide them with the experience to teach.
-In her free time Brea enjoys listening to music, spending time with loved ones, and cooking for her family.
+Brea’s life goal is to teach in an inner city school as an American History teacher,and also create a non-profit organization that helps students who want to become teachers.

 Gabrielle Ohaya, Office Manager - Inspired by the lessons she learning through Project VOYCE as a youth trainee and trainer, Gabbi went on to Colorado State University where she received a degree in Communication Studies and a minor in Ethnic Studies.
 Never forgetting her passion for education reform, Gabbi recently reconnected with Project VOYCE and was able to earn the office manager position.
 Excited by her return to Project VOYCE and the opportunity to work with the youth, Gabbi is devoted to being a good role model as well as a helping hand.
 Gabbi enjoys reading, crocheting, and attending slam poetry events in her free time. email@example.com

 Caiti Glasgo, Vista Volunteer - Caiti graduated from Colorado State University in May of 2013 with a degree in Biology.
 She found her passion for development in college after working with various non-profits nationwide through Alternative Spring Break and holding various leadership positions surrounding philanthropy.
 Caiti is an Americorp VISTA volunteer that will be working with Project VOYCE on fund capacity building over the next year.
-She is a dedicated Rockies fan, and enjoys reading and practicing yoga in her free time. firstname.lastname@example.org
+She is a dedicated Rockies fan, and enjoys spending time outdoors and catching-up with friends in her free time. firstname.lastname@example.org

 2014 PV Youth Trainers

-Daniel Chavez, Nakayla Pierce, Toni Horton, Monique Lobato
+Nakayla Pierce, Toni Horton, Monique Lobato, Isaiah Singleton, Mariah Lobato